 When lighting a walkway or driveway, solar lantern or bollard lighting are commonly used and effective solutions.
 However, to create an aesthetic punch while achieving the desired practical effect, you need to balance the placement of the solar lights.

-Resist the temptation to place path lights at regular intervals and along regimented lines.
+Resist the temptation to place path lights regularly and along regimented lines.
 This creates the “good little soldier” or runway light effect.
 While effective, it can kill the overall aesthetic effect.
 Space the lights more informally and move lights on turns a bit further away from the path.